nih-cfde/training-and-engagement/docs/General-Tools/Introduction-to-Conda/conda1.md

 ### What is an Environment?

-Think of software environments like school classrooms, where the school is your laptop OS.
+Think of software environments like school classrooms, where the school is your computer operating system.
 Schools have many classrooms and while they are independent rooms they are still connected by hallways.
 Students can walk into any room and each room will have its own set of supplies (i.e., desks, chairs, whiteboard, decorations, etc.).

 For conda, the equivalent of a classroom and its supplies is a conda environment on your computer and its set of specifically downloaded software/tools.
 Input/output files, like students, can easily move between environments and just like a school can have multiple classrooms, conda can manage multiple conda environments.
 This is what makes it a great tool for maintaining different versions of the same software all on 1 computer!